-This month, we officially “launch” Beterra and it feels strange; we’ve actually been at this for five years, working with over 200 hospitals to help measure and improve quality and patient safety as a part of the Synensys team.
-As I write this, our tools are being used in seven countries to help leaders and frontline caregivers improve patient safety.
-Thanks to their work and guidance, it became clear that performance measurement and improvement is too time-intensive, complex, and costly; Beterra’s work is to develop solutions to these challenges.
+In September 2016, we officially “launched” Beterra and it felt strange at first since we’d actually been at this for five years, working with over 200 hospitals to help measure and improve quality and patient safety as a part of the Synensys team.
+Our tools were and still are, being used in seven countries to help leaders and frontline caregivers improve patient safety.
+Thanks to their work and guidance, it became clear that performance measurement and improvement is too time-intensive, complex, and costly.
+Beterra’s work is to develop solutions to these challenges.

 So there’s the “why” behind our launch, but the chief motivation for our work is the “who.”

 Healthcare has a long way to go to deliver on our promise of providing high quality care for every patient.
 Healthcare leaders must facilitate change in boardrooms and at the bedside.
 Today’s leaders are burdened with disparate data, endless meetings, and unclear objectives.
 We started Beterra to build tools that provide simple, actionable data that frees you and your colleagues up to do the real work: improve.

 Every day we are struck with how difficult it is for caregivers to do their job.
 They live in an endless environment of friction, where even the simplest of tasks can take hours and endless frustration to accomplish.
 These caregivers are also the key to improvement—they know exactly what needs to change.
 We want to enable caregivers to have a voice in improvement, and to free them up to do their best work.